cd-mcfarland/fast_prng/README.txt

 		Make sure the compiled functions are within the Matlab Path.
 Usage of the two functions mimics exprnd and randn.

 CONTACT

+	Feedback is most appreciated.
 If you have any questions or suggestions, please contact me at christopherdmcfarland+fast_prns@gmail.com

 WEBSITE

 	All documentation and source code can be found at https://bitbucket.org/cdmcfarland/fast_prns

 FILE MANIFEST